niidhiishah/NYCtaxidata/README.md

 ### Sourcing and storing the data
 + To begin extracting and collecting the data from the NYC Open Data Source, I used a virtual machine instance to extract the data from the website.
 I used a curl function to download files from the web and save the output to a folder on the Google Cloud Platform.
-+ In the "[scripts](Scripts/Gathering)" folder, there is a code snippet that will automate the download from url
++ In the "[scripts](Scripts/Extracting)" folder, there is a code snippet that will automate the download from url

 ### Exploratory data analysis
 + Next, we begin by gathering basic information about the data by performing exploratory data analysis.
-For the NYC Taxi Data, using the code from Appendix A, the following information was gathered:
+For the NYC Taxi Data, using the code below, the following information was gathered:
     +  Number of Observations: 16054495
     +  List of variables, as well as the data type
     +  Number of Missing (null or N/A) fields in the observations: